 To be frank I am not a specialist or expert on WooCommerce theme development and I will like to introduce you to Amber Weinberg that has a complete guide on WooCommerce theme development.

 So, I thought I’d link to this easy complete guide!

 Amber Weinberg has an awesome blog for WordPress developer, so I suggest adding her to your Bookmarks to keep up-to-date with her impressive tutorials and news pieces.

-The guide offers some easy to learn things, so if you already know how to create or develop a WordPress theme, you can just change over all the skills and knowledge you already have and throw in this guides.
+The guide offers some easy to learn things, so if you already know how to create or develop a wordpress theme, you can just change over all the skills and knowledge you already have and throw in these guides.